STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Management of patients with STEMI

-1. The prehospital potential
+The prehospital phase

 The prehospital chain of care is initiated at the emergency dispatch center.
 The dispatcher typically uses standardized protocols to assess the risk of acute STEMI, triage the patient (set a dispatch priority), give pre-arrival instructions and coordinate EMS to the scene.
 EMS can then immediately start a diagnostic workup, establish intravenous lines, assess vital functions, and address hemodynamic and electrical instability.
 Administration of aspirin, nitroglycerin, morphine and oxygen is generally safe in the prehospital setting.
 Importantly, the EMS can obtain a 12-lead ECG, which can be transmitted electronically to the hospital for further evaluation.
 In some instances, the EMS may even administer reperfusion therapy (fibrinolysis) en route to the hospital.

-The first step in the management of patients with STEMI is obviously rapid recognition since the effects of interventions (antithrombotic therapy, anti-ischemic therapy and reperfusion) are greatest when performed early.
+The first step in the management of patients with STEMI is rapid recognition since the effects of interventions (antithrombotic therapy, anti-ischemic therapy and reperfusion) are greatest when performed early.
 The diagnosis is confirmed with ECG (supplementary leads may be necessary, as discussed above).
 The presence of significant ST elevations in patients with chest pain (or other symptoms suggestive of myocardial ischemia) is sufficient to diagnose STEMI.
 All interventions (including reperfusion) may be performed before biomarkers (troponins) are available.
 Once the diagnosis is confirmed the patient must be continuously monitored (heart rate and rhythm, blood pressure, respiration, consciousness, symptoms, general appearance).
 A defibrillator must be ready and venous access should be secured.
 It is always wise to make a rapid assessment of the probability of aortic dissection before administering drugs that increase bleeding risk.

 The clinical examination must include vital parameters (consciousness, heart rate and rhythm, oxygen saturation, blood pressure, respiratory rate), signs of heart failure and pulmonary edema, and murmurs (mitral regurgitation, ventricle septum defect).
 Rapid assessment of bleeding risk should also be performed (discussed below).

-Oxygen supplementation in acute STEMI
+Oxygen therapy in acute STEMI

 Oxygen should be administered if oxygen saturation is <90%.
 There is no evidence that oxygen affects survival.

 There is no data to support any beneficial effect of oxygen therapy in patients with normal oxygen levels, as measured by pulse oximetry.
 Randomized controlled trials (comparing oxygen with room air) did not show any benefit of administering oxygen to patients with normal oxygen levels (oxygen saturation >90% on pulse oximetry).
 Therefore, current guidelines recommend supplemental oxygen for patients with oxygen saturation <90%.
-Oxygen is also appropriate for patients with pulmonary edema, heart failure and mechanical complications (free wall rupture, ventricular septum defect, mitral prolapse) of acute STEMI (Hoffmann et al.).
+Oxygen is also appropriate for patients with pulmonary edema, heart failure and mechanical complications (free wall rupture, ventricular septum defect, mitral prolapse) of acute STEMI (Hofmann et al.).

-4. Analgesics in acute STEMI
+Analgesics in acute STEMI

-Morphine sulfate is administered to all patients with acute STEMI (1 to 5 mg, may be repeated every 5 to 30 minutes, as necessary).
+Morphine sulfate is administered to all patients with acute STEMI (2 to 5 mg, may be repeated every 5 to 30 minutes, as necessary).
 Caution is required in patients with hypotension.

-5. Nitrates (nitroglycerin) in acute STEMI
+Nitrates (nitroglycerin) in acute STEMI

 A dose of 0.4 mg (sublingual or tablet) is given and may be repeated 3 times at 5-minute intervals.
 Nitroglycerin infusion should be considered if the effect is inadequate (severe angina) or if there are signs of heart failure.
 An infusion may be initiated with 5 μg/min and titrated up every 5 minutes to 10–20 μg/min.
 The dose is titrated until symptoms are relieved or a maximal dose of 200–300 μg/min is reached.